The Pros and Cons of Using an Online Blog Software or a Content Management System (CMS)

 It would be great if upgrading were easy.
 For the most part it is, particularly updates that contain only security fixes.
 Sometimes, however, an upgrade involves a modification to the theme files which control the website's design.
 Such modifications may or may not involve adding new features supported by the newer version of the blogging software.
 If you are anything like me, chances are that you would have customized the theme files so as to make them more search engine friendly.
 If you want your site to incorporate the new features, you will have to manually go through all the updated theme files to modify them to include your changes.
 Since you can never be sure whether an update to the theme impacts your site, you always have to perform this check on every upgrade.

-Unusable Site During Upgrades
+3. Unusable Site During Upgrades

 While you are uploading the files to your website during an upgrade of the blog or CMS software, your site is basically unusable.
 If the updated software requires changes to the database, you have to run an upgrade script after uploading the new version of the software before your site will load correctly.
 Since upload speeds tend to be slow for most ISPs today, there is a large window of time, from the time you start uploading to the time you run the upgrade script to finalize the upgrade, where your website is unusable.
 If your site is a busy one, there will definitely be a period where the visitors reaching your site get a garbled or unusable site.

-The Need to Deal with Comment Spam in Blogs
+4. The Need to Deal with Comment Spam in Blogs

-User comments on blogs can be a boon to your site as well as a hassle.
+User comments on blogs can be a boon to your site as well as a bane.
 It's great when genuine visitors leave their comments on your site, whether positive or negative.
 At least you know how people are reacting to your articles.
 But along with these legitimate visitors come bots and other webmasters that spam your blog with advertisements for their sites that, far from adding value, decrease the quality of your web page.
 Of course you can delete such comments.
 But this takes up your time.
-On certain blogs, the signal to noise ratio have become so low that the webmasters are forced to disable comments to cope, thus negating one of the advantages of using a blog software to create a community.
+On certain blogs, the signal to noise ratio has become so low that their webmasters are forced to disable comments to cope, thus negating one of the advantages of using a blog software to create a community.

-Mistakes are Immediately "Live"
+5. Mistakes are Immediately "Live"

 When you redesign your website with the blogging or CMS software, you are redesigning it "live" on your site.
 Any mistake you make is instantaneously reflected across your site.
 With an offline web editor, you can preview your site with a browser to make sure it looks the way you intend before you release it to your visitors.

-Limitations of the Software
+6. Limitations of the Software

 In general, you also have to work within the limitations of the software.
 If your software does not have a particular feature that you want, you will not be able to have that facility on your site until the developers of the script implement it.

-The Software Uses More Resources on Your Web Server
+7. The Software Uses More Resources on Your Web Server

 CMS and blogging software use more CPU, RAM and other resources on your web server.
 The software has to construct each page every time a visitor loads it, taking up valuable computational resources.
 On a high traffic day, not only will your site appear slow, it may also slow down all the other websites hosted on the same web server.
 If you are hosted on a shared web hosting plan, this often brings down a notice from your web host that you have exceeded the resource limits on the server, resulting in their recommending that you upgrade to a dedicated server.